isabella232/docs-vuepress/docs/manual/job-options.md

 **Important Note**

 "Secure" option values are not stored in the Rundeck database when the Job is executed, but the value that is entered is exposed to use in scripts and commands.
 Make sure you acknowledge these security implications before using them.
 Secure options are available for use in scripts and command like any other option value:

-* as plaintext arguments using `${option.name}`
+- as plaintext arguments using `${option.name}`
-    * Using the option value as an argument to a command could expose the plaintext value in the system process table
+  - Using the option value as an argument to a command could expose the plaintext value in the system process table
-* as plaintext environment variables in remote and local script execution as `$RD_OPTION_NAME`
+- as plaintext environment variables in remote and local script execution as `$RD_OPTION_NAME`
-    * Local and possibly remote scripts may be passed this value into their environment
+  - Local and possibly remote scripts may be passed this value into their environment
-* as plaintext tokens expanded in remote scripts as `@option.name@`.
+- as plaintext tokens expanded in remote scripts as `@option.name@`.
-    * Inline Script workflow steps that contain a token expansion will be expanded into a temporary file, and the temp file will contain the plaintext option value.
+  - Inline Script workflow steps that contain a token expansion will be expanded into a temporary file, and the temp file will contain the plaintext option value.

 > Note, When passed as arguments to Job References, they can only be passed as the value of another Secure option.
 See [Using Secure Options with Job References](#using-secure-options-with-job-references).

 ### Secure Remote Authentication Options

-The built-in [SSH Provider][page:administration/projects/node-execution/ssh.md] for node execution allows using passwords for SSH and/or Sudo authentication mechanisms, and the passwords are supplied by Secure Remote Authentication Options defined in a Job.
+The built-in [SSH Provider](/administration/projects/node-execution/ssh.md) for node execution allows using passwords for SSH and/or Sudo authentication mechanisms, and the passwords are supplied by Secure Remote Authentication Options defined in a Job.

 Secure Remote Authentication Options have some limitations compared to Plain and Secure options:

-* The values entered by the user are not available for normal script and command option value expansion.
+- The values entered by the user are not available for normal script and command option value expansion.
 This means that they can only be used for the purposes of the Remote Authentication.

 ### Using Secure Options with Job References

-When you [define a Job Reference step in a workflow][page:manual/node-steps/builtin.md#job-reference-step], you can specify the arguments that are passed to it.
-You can pass Secure Option values and Secure Remote Authentication Option values from a top-level job to a Job Reference, but option values *cannot be passed into another option of a different type*.
+When you [define a Job Reference step in a workflow](/manual/node-steps/builtin.md#job-reference-step], you can specify the arguments that are passed to it.
+You can pass Secure Option values and Secure Remote Authentication Option values from a top-level job to a Job Reference, but option values _cannot be passed into another option of a different type_.
 So a parent job can only pass option values to the Job reference if the option type is the same between the jobs.

 This constraint is to maintain the security design of these options: